-While I don’t completely disagree with churches hosting fall festivals, I think the mission behind it should be evangelistic in nature as opposed to a safe place for Christians to “hide out.”
+While I don’t completely disagree with churches hosting fall festivals, I think the mission behind it should be to share Christ’s love as opposed to a place for church people to “hide out.”

 I love that that same church I grew up in now hosts an even larger fall festival on the night of Halloween, with carnival-like rides and all!

 Instead of drawing in to themselves, they are reaching out to their community and using the night as what is perhaps the one evening of the year where those who might otherwise never enter a church building will come for some fun and games.

 Since moving to our subdivision a little over two years ago, Halloween has become one of my favorite nights in our neighborhood.